OVOSHatchery/ovos-qubes/README.md

     }
   }
   ```
-- (optional) setup firewall rules, only allow outgoing connections to the domains of provided api services
+- (optional) setup firewall rules, only allow outgoing connections to the domains of provided services

 ### ovos-bus